schmittjoh/JMSI18nRoutingBundle/Resources/doc/index.rst

 - uses the Translation component; translate URLs just like you would translate any other text on your website
-- supports different hosts per locale
+- allows you to use different hosts per locale
 - does not require you to change your development processes
 - can translate all routes whether they are coming from third-party bundles, or your own application